Cayenne Pepper

 Answer: Good question.
 Dr. Christopher wrote to put a couple of elder leaves in it as that would ward off bugs.
 You can also use wormwood on top of the cayenne, although this could taint the cayenne's taste as wormwood herb is very bitter.
 When I personally stored mine in a cupboard, I never had this problem.
 Bugs don't seem to like cayenne (it's even been used in a home-made bug spray for that very reason).
 I just store mine in the refrigerator -- that works for me, but each to his own! :)

-Question: How many times a day did you drink cayenne pepper water to initially cure your hemorrhoids?
+Question: How many times a day did you drink cayenne pepper water to initially resolve your hemorrhoids?

 Answer: In all honesty, just once and it reduced the swelling in two days.
 The itching, bleeding and blood vessel swelling all went away.
 You should change your diet too.
 More fiber via fruits, grains and vegetables is ideal.